AfricanLeo/Chatbot_TF2_Transformer/README.md

 # Evaluation

 With the model built and trained it is now time to evaluate the quality of the text generation ability of the model.
-I achieve this I feed an input utterance/sentence into the model which in turn generates a conditional probability distribution over the vocabulary of tokens according to the given input sequence.
+I achieve this by feeding an input utterance/sentence into the model which in turn generates a conditional probability distribution over the vocabulary of tokens according to the given input sequence.

 We then sample a word from the probability distribution using two methods,  greedy search and/or top-k sampling.